 - Intra-risk module diversification exists within the market risk module, the life underwriting risk module and the counterparty default risk module, e.g., within the market risk module, diversification benefit exists between the equity risk and the interest rate risk.
-The SCR for each module shown in the above table is stated after the deduction of this diversification.
-Its amounts to a total of £284m (2020: £218m) across all three modules. - Inter-risk module diversification exists between the market risk module, the life underwriting module and the counterparty default risk module.
-This amounts to £349m (2020: £248m) and is shown separately in the table on page 74.
+The SCR for each module shown in the risk module table on page 76 is stated after the deduction of this diversification.
+This amounts to a total of £308m (2021: £284m) across all three modules. - Inter-risk module diversification exists between the market risk module, the underwriting module and the counterparty default risk module.
+This amounts to £308m (2021: £349m) and is shown separately in the table on page 76.